The official term for dog shows is conformation — as in, the act of conforming or producing conformity

 MHGRC offers the following events annually:

 Hunt Test: An all-breed hunt test, usually offered in September, for the junior, senior and master level.
 A hunt test is an event/competition where the natural ability and training of gun dogs are evaluated against a written standard.
 Each dog that meets this standard earns a pass.
 Dogs are tested on live game, usually ducks, sometimes pheasants.
 An AKC title of Junior, Senior or Master Hunter are the titles earned for each level.
 There is also a Master National Competition offered around the country every year put on by the Master National Club.
 You have to qualify at the master level to enter.
 Read the AKC guide to putting on a hunt test HERE

 Seminars: Each year, the club attempts to offer a “field seminar” which is open to ALL with priority given to MHGRC members.
-In recent years, Mitch White has come to Colorado and the events have been very well attended.
+We offer a unique opportunity to train for a weekend with some of the top handler/dog trainers in the country.

 Scent work is one of the newest dog sports